radian-software/straight.el/README.md

 and enabling some advices.
 You can override this behavior by customizing `straight-enable-package-integration`, however.

+To help avoid you shooting yourself in the foot by using both `:ensure` and `:straight` at the same time in a `use-package` form (which would cause the same package to be installed twice using two different package managers), `straight.el` will helpfully disable `:ensure` whenever you include `:straight` in a `use-package` form.
+See [#425].

 #### Integration with Org

 Org expects you to run `make` in its source repository before you run